-If you reconfigure your hardware, you may need pin number and signal information for the serial connector.
-Figure B-2 illustrates the pin numbers for the serial connector and Table B-1 defines the pin assignments and interface signals for the serial connector.
+If you reconfigure your hardware, you may need pin number and signal information for the serial port connectors.
+Figure B-2 illustrates the pin numbers for the serial port connectors and Table B-1 defines the pin assignments and interface signals for the serial port connector.

 Figure B-2.
-Serial Connector Pin Numbers
+Pin Numbers for the Serial Port Connectors